askui/askui/packages/askui-nodejs/README.md

 Important note for Linux users: Currently, Wayland is not supported.
 You can read more in our [troubleshooting chapter](https://docs.askui.com/docs/general/Troubleshooting/askui-ui-controller-starting-problems#wayland).
+If you want to use the askui library libfuse2 is needed ([libfuse2 installation](https://docs.askui.com/docs/general/Troubleshooting/askui-ui-controller-starting-problems#libfuse2)).

 ## Example